sematext/docs/docs/integration/elasticsearch.md

 found in the "Shard filter" in the Index Stats report.

-** Can SPM collect metrics even when Elasticsearch HTTP API is disabled **
+** Can Sematext Agent collect metrics even when Elasticsearch HTTP API is disabled **

-Each SPM agent collects Elasticsearch metrics only from the local node by accessing the Stats API via HTTP.
+Each Sematext Agent collects Elasticsearch metrics only from the local node by accessing the Stats API via HTTP.
 To allow only local access add the following to elasticsearch.yml.
 Don't forget to restart each ES node to whose elasticsearch.yml you add this.